+On April 24, 2022, Brixton announced that it had started drilling at its flagship Thorn Project.
 The Thorn project will see the dominant share of the company's resources for the ensuing year.
 The plan is to drill up to 20,000m with primary targets being the Camp Creek Cu-Au-Ag-Mo Porphyry Target and the Trapper Gold Target with secondary drill targets being the Outlaw Gold Target and the Metla Cu-Au Porphyry Target.
-Additional geological mapping, soil-rock geochemistry, select geophysical surveys and further age dating and porphyry fertility-vectoring work are planned.
+Additional geological mapping, soil-rock geochemistry, and further age dating and porphyry fertility-vectoring work are planned.
 The estimated budget for 2022 is CAD\$9.5 to \$10 million.